Aaron Seton

 Aaron Seton (born 2 July 1998) is an Australian racing driver.
 He is the son of former Australian Touring Car Championship winner Glenn Seton, and grandson of former Bathurst 1000 winner Barry Seton.

 Biography

-He debuted in the Dunlop Super2 Series for Matt Stone Racing in 2021.
+Seton debuted in the Dunlop Super2 Series for Matt Stone Racing in 2021.

-He competed in the 2022 Bathurst 1000 driving alongside Jack Le Brocq for Matt Stone Racing, becoming the first third-generation driver to compete in the Bathurst 1000.
+Seton competed in the 2022 Bathurst 1000 driving alongside Jack Le Brocq for Matt Stone Racing, becoming the first third-generation driver to compete in the Bathurst 1000.